RGBmarya/armnet/README.md

 # ARMNET

 Your WiFi has redundancy.
-Why shouldn't your factory.
+Why shouldn't your factory?

 More info coming soon.